 The Doctor of Philosophy in the Biomedical Sciences program is intended to educate and train the next generation of biomedical researchers.
-The interdisciplinary program will emphasize specific training in one of two tracts: biomedical materials science or pathology.
+The interdisciplinary program will emphasize specific training in one of three tracts: biomedical materials science, biomedical imaging and bioengineering, or pathology.
 The plan of study begins with core coursework, followed by a combination of elective coursework and laboratory research, and finishes with mentored research on an independent dissertation project in the laboratory of one of the program faculty.
 Students will be educated through didactic instruction, laboratory practicums, and involvement in active research projects.

-Successful graduates of the program, depending on their track choice, will be expected to possess the necessary skills for careers in academic teaching and scholarly independent research at universities, junior colleges, or undergraduate institutions, industry or government service, in pathology laboratories performing research, directing areas of the clinical pathology laboratory, or overseeing laboratory quality improvement.
+Successful graduates of the program will be expected to possess the necessary skills for careers in academic teaching and scholarly independent research at universities, junior colleges, or undergraduate institutions, industry or government service.

 The Biomedical Sciences PhD program offers a track in Biomedical Materials Science that gives students a solid background in materials science and biomaterials through a structured course work and a hands-on research project.
 Graduates will possess the necessary skills for research careers in academia as well as industry.
 Entering students must have an undergraduate degree in engineering, science, or healthcare.